On the Error Rate of Binary BCH Codes under Error-and-erasure Decoding: Error-and-erasure Decoding

 where ${e_1 = \!\weight{\pone}}$.
 The value $\PEaED^d(r|u,e,e_1)$ is given by \eqref{eq:probinL} when ${e_1\in[0,t-u]}$.
 For ${e_1\in[u+e-t,e]}$, we have the symmetry relation ${\PEaED^d(r|u,e,e_1)=\PEaED^d(r|u,e,e\!-\!e_1)}$.
 For ${e_1\in(t-u,u+e-t)}$, it is approximated by \eqref{eq:caseMfail} and \eqref{eq:caseM}. \end{theorem} \begin{proof} See Appendix~\ref{appendx:EaED}. \end{proof}

 Note that, due to the Bernoulli trials to resolve residual erasures upon decoding failure (Remark~3), $R$ can now take values in $\{0, \tfrac{1}{2}, 1, \tfrac{3}{2}, \dots, n\}$.

-Using the $[255,239,5]$ BCH code as an example, Tab.~\ref{tab:PsuccEaED} and Tab.~\ref{tab:PmissEaED} list the conditional probabilities $\PEaEDsucc(u,e)$ and $\PEaEDmc(u,e)$, respectively, which are calculated using (\ref{eq:p_dr_ue}) and marginalization over $U$.
+Using the $[255,239,5]$ BCH code as an example, Tables~\ref{tab:PsuccEaED} and~\ref{tab:PmissEaED} list the conditional probabilities $\PEaEDsucc(u,e)$ and $\PEaEDmc(u,e)$, respectively.
+These quantities represent the probabilities of successful decoding and miscorrection given $u$ errors and $e$ erasures, computed using~\eqref{eq:p_dr_ue} and marginalized over $R$.
 Note that if $e=0$, Theorem~\ref{theorem:EaED} reverts to Theorem~\ref{theorem:BDD}.
 Accordingly, the first column of both tables corresponds to BDD.
 The miscorrection rate of BDD is high and is close to the upper bound $\frac{1}{t!}$ derived in~\cite{mceliece1986decoder}.
 Compared with BDD, EaED can decode beyond the minimum distance.
 When $2u+e$ slightly exceeds $\dmin-1$, the decoding success rate of \ac{EaED} is still high.
 However, this comes at the expense of an increased probability of miscorrection for larger values of $2u+e$.
 The post-decoding \acp{BER} of EaED and BDD are compared in Fig.~\ref{fig:oneshot} with the threshold $\te$ optimized to minimize the \ac{BER} of EaED at $9$ dB.
 We see that the simulation and computed values closely agree.
 Additionally, as expected, EaED improves upon BDD in terms of performance.